Healthcare Equality Index: Patient Non-Discrimination

 Informing Patients & Employees of Policy

 As recommended by The Joint Commission LGBT Field Guide, the first of the HEI Core Four Leader Criteria also requires healthcare organizations with explicitly LGBT-inclusive patient non-discrimination policies to communicate those policies to their patients in two documented ways.
 This practice provides very welcome assurance to patients and important guidance to employees.
+To learn more about publicizing your policy, visit our page on Publicizing Your Patient Non-Discrimination and Equal Visitation Policies.

 To receive Leader credit, HEI participants must document that they communicate their explicitly LGBT-inclusive non-discrimination policy to patients in at least two of the following ways: